juju/docs/src/en/charms.md

 see the other services in your cloud, but nothing and nobody else can.
 This isn't much use for a web service we want users to connect to, but Juju can easily make these services public.
-With it's understanding of the underlying cloud, juju can make whatever firewall changes are necessary to expose these services to the wider world:
+With it's understanding of the underlying cloud, Juju can make whatever firewall changes are necessary to expose these services to the wider world:

 ```bash